bytedance/json/README.md

 # json

-Json standard package extension library
+Json standard package extension library.

+## Extension feature

-- In the case of a non-cyclic combination, using zero value('[]' or '{}') instead of null.
+1. In the case of a non-cyclic combination, using zero value('[]' or '{}') instead of null.

 ```go
 func ExampleMarshalNotnull() {